n8n-io/n8n-docs/docs/courses/level-one/chapter-5/chapter-5.1.md

 <figure><img src="../images/chapter-two/HTTP-Request-window.png" alt="HTTP Request node window" style="width:100%"><figcaption align = "center"><i>HTTP Request node window</i></figcaption></figure>

 This view should be familiar to you from the [Hacker News mini-workflow](../chapter-2.md).
-This is the data from EvilCorp's data warehouse that Nathan needs to work with.
+This is the data from ABCorp's data warehouse that Nathan needs to work with.
 This data set includes sales information of 30 customers with 5 features:

 - *orderID:* The unique id of each order.
 - *customerID:* The unique id of each customer.